RobinL/cheatsheets_etc/vim.md

 you can execute them and get the output in your current file (buffer) with `:1,2 !python`

+It's also possible to run `set formatprg=python` and then use `gq` to achieve the same result

 :b hello.py to change buffers

 mM to set a global marker called M, 'M to recall it